 Liquid argon detectors will play a major role in the future of neutrino physics.
 These high quality image detectors will allow studying neutrino interactions in great details.
 They have been chosen for the biggest neutrino project ever constructed – the Deep Underground Neutrino Experiment (DUNE) – and will provide the sensitivity required to study some of the big questions of neutrino physics such as the neutrino mass hierarchy and CP violation.
 To inform the final DUNE design, the collaboration is building a prototype that will be located at CERN.
 ProtoDUNE will acquire test-beam data from 2018 providing crucial data sets to understand the response of LAr detectors to different types of particles.

 The DUNE group is currently looking to recruit PhD students.
 Several thesis topics are available within our group to work on DUNE and protoDUNE.
 The student would be expected to participate in studies to help understanding the physics reach of the future DUNE experiment as well as simulations to help make design decisions.
 The study topics within DUNE are vast and would allow the student to gain strong experience in programming, data simulation and analysis.
-In addition, the student would be expected to analyse data from protoDUNE.

 The coalescence of a binary neutron star system produces both electromagnetic and gravitational waves (GW).
 In August 2017, the event designated GW170817 heralded joint observations of both types of radiation from such a coalescence, opening a new window into the physics of neutron stars, neutron-rich nucleosynthesis, and post-merger dynamics.
 Such multi-messenger detections can also provide the next generation of absolute distance measurements in the universe, leading to independent estimates of the Hubble constant.
 Over the next 10 years, we expect the LIGO-VIRGO detectors to accumulate several times the current number of GW detections, and therefore efficiently detecting the optical counterpart is essential to maximise science gains.
 The Large Synoptic Survey Telescope (LSST) will begin observing in 2020, and with its fast, deep and wide survey capabilities will play a critical role in this emerging field quickly to detect optical counterparts to GW events.
 A student on this experiment would begin by helping to develop an observing strategy for the LSST to accomplish this and other goals concurrently - this project would involve proposing modifications to the existing observing schedule, using sensor characterisation and commissioning data to lay the groundwork for and make the first measurement of the Hubble constant using gravitational wave triggers with the LSST.
 Potential supervisors: Dr Farrukh Azfar, Professor Ian Shipsey in collaboration with partners in the USA.